 The MiniMETM is an additional ME that is provided with the switcher to perform basic dissolves and cuts.
 Each MiniMETM has 2 keyers, background, and preset buses.
-Unlike a full ME, the MiniMETM only supports dissolves and cuts.
+Unlike a full ME, the MiniMETM only supports dissolves and cuts, restricts key 1 to DVE keys only, and has no preview output.
+Key 2 on a MiniMETM is the same as an ME keyer.
 The MiniMETM shares all the same sources as the ME.